Senators demand Zuckerberg fix Facebook's ad transparency tool

 Two senators have sent an open letter to Mark Zuckerberg, demanding that he fix Facebook's ads transparency tool.

-The change echoed what Sen. Mark Warner, a Democrat from Virginia and Sen. Amy Klobuchar (D-MN), wanted in the Honest Ads Act.
-The two senators sent the letter to Zuckerberg after multiple news outlets showed how easily that tool could be abused.
+But the senators are circling back on the issue following stories from multiple news outlets that reportedly show how easily the new tool could be abused.

-A Vice News report showed that Facebook was not properly checking people's identity, as they posed as 100 senators to pay for the ads.
-Facebook had approved every single one of them.
+A Vice News story reportedly shows how Facebook isn't always properly checking ad buyers' identities.
+The news outlet posed as 100 senators to pay for ads and Facebook approved every single one of them, Vice News said.
 Business Insider did a similar experiment, posing as Cambridge Analytica, and Facebook approved both of those ads.

 "The fact Facebook's new security tools allow users to intentionally misidentify who placed political ads is unacceptable," Warner and Klobuchar write in the letter.
 "That Facebook is unable to recognize ads connected to a well-established foreign interference operation is also deeply troubling."